berickson/CarND-PID-Control-Project/README.md

 I chose to manually tune the PID.
 First I raised the P term to the point of instability, and then gradually increased the D term to make the car stable.
 I don't think that an I term was necessary, but I introduced a small I term in case the car has non-centered steering.

-For fun, I also introduced a PID for the speed control.
-I keep the car at a constant speed of
+For fun, I also introduced a PID for the speed control to keep the car at a constant speed of 25 mph.
+I used similar tuning techniques for the speed PID.

-The final submission is able to keep on the road without hitting the sides, but it isn't as smooth as I would hope it to be, and it isn't able to reach stability at 100 mph.
+The final submission is able to keep on the road without hitting the sides, but it isn't as smooth as I hoped it would be, and it isn't able to reach stability at 100 mph.
 I ended up liking the output at 25 mph, much above that, it isn't as smooth, and finally it becomes unstable.

 You can see video of the simulator at https://www.youtube.com/watch?v=LWYJzUif5M0